top of page

 About

-Available for rental from $150/hour.
+Available for rental at $150/hour.

 Luc Zipkin

-Owner & CFI
+Owner & Flight Instructor

 He is a flight instructor in single-engine airplanes, and licensed as a Commercial Pilot in single-engine land- and seaplanes, multi-engine airplanes, and gliders.
 Away from Goodspeed Flying Service, he is a second-in-command on the DC-3 with the Tunison Foundation, a pilot and leader in the Commemorative Air Force, an aviation writer, and an undergraduate at nearby Wesleyan University.